mtcaptcha-public/MTCaptcha-IOS-SDK/README.md

-# MTCaptcha-IOS-SDK
+# CaptchaSDK

-SDK for iOS app
+A description of this package.